PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 ![Stairstep Schema](/assets/images/billing/stair-step-explanation.png)

-Integrating Prestashop Billing with your stairstep plans requires some extra steps that are detailed here.
+Integrating PrestaShop Billing with your stairstep plans requires some extra steps that are detailed here.